aminh02/Rad-Show/README.md

 <img width="745" alt="Interactive CLI tool" src="https://github.com/aminh02/Rad-Show/assets/90900584/d49f3a8e-ce15-4048-9854-aa4be55c9b0f">

-# Rad-Show: macOS System DNS Setter
+# Rad-Show: macOS & Linux System DNS Tool

 This is a TUI written in python with ncurses.
 It supports a number of popular DNS providers, including Google, OpenDNS, and Cloudflare.
 It also enables Iranian users to choose DNS providers that circumvent bans on Iranian IP addresses.

 ## Usage

-The script requires Python 3.
+The script requires Python 3 and runs in Linux and macOS.
 To use it, open a terminal and navigate to the directory containing the script.
 Then, run the script:

 ```shell
 git clone https://github.com/aminh02/Rad-Show.git